Vyral/base-template/_posts/2020-01-10-3-key-things-to-know-about-our-2020-market.md

   three insider tips to keep in mind.
 enclosure:
 pullquote: >-
-  Make sure you contact your real estate professional to ensure you’re in good hands going into 2020.
+  Contact your real estate professional to ensure you’re in good hands going into 2020.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false